DSEI21000-S21/project-product-price-prediction/Final_Report.md

 We also visualization the distribution of the price.

-#### Data Transformation - Text Cleaning and Feature Extraction
+### Data Transformation - Text Cleaning and Information Extraction

-For text data, we apply text cleaning, text feature extraction, and text vectorization as part of our EDA process.
+For text data, we apply text cleaning and text information extraction as part of our EDA process.
 Unclean text can bring a lot of trouble in nature language process, so text cleaning is an essential and important step before doing any feature extraction or vectorization.
 We have tried several ways to clean the text, and below describe the final process for our text cleaning.
 We built a function called `cleaning_text` which does the following steps in sequence: